jameslaneconkling/worlds-smallest-queue/README.md

 type Config = {
   // [required] a pg Pool instance.
   pool: Pool
+  // [default: 'public'] postgres schema namespace
+  schema: string
   // [default: 1min] ms timeout to dequeue and process a message. messages that timeout fail and are re-enqueued.
   messageTimeout: number
   // [default: 15] number of times to retry a message before adding it to the `dead_messages` table.
   maxMessageRetryCount: number
-  // [default: 2sec] ms retry interval after a failed message. if a message fails multiple times, each subsequent retry interval doubles.
-  messageErrorRetryInterval: number
-  // [default: 5min] ms timeout for the queue. setting this to a lower interval than messageTimeout, dequeueInterval, or messageErrorRetryInterval will set messageErrorRetryInterval to the maximum of all three.
-  queueTimeout: number
-  // [default: 30] number of times to retry the queue loop before it errors out.
+  // [default: 20] number of times to retry the queue loop before it errors out.
   maxQueueRetryCount: number
-  // [default 2sec] ms retry interval after a failed queue loop.
+  // [default: 2sec] ms retry interval after a failed message or queue loop. if a message fails multiple times, each subsequent retry interval doubles.
-  queueErrorRetryInterval: number
+  errorRetryInterval: number
   // [default: 30sec] ms interval to wait for new messages in the queue.
   dequeueInterval: number
   // [optional] queue instance id. used for error logging when there are multiple queues.